Subscribe to this page via e-mail here - Subscribe

-One widely accepted idea is that in the early 4th century an ecclesiastical council of men decided these writings were to be accepted as inspired.
+At what point did the early church recognize these twenty-seven books to be inspired?
+One widely accepted view is that in the early 4th century an ecclesiastical council of men decided these writings were to be accepted as inspired.
 For obvious reasons this view must be rejected.

 A more reasonable and compelling view is that these twenty-seven letters were identified as inspired when they were initially received.
-Statements found in the New Testament letters are such that the recipients were compelled to understand they were authoritative.
+Statements found in some of the New Testament letters are such that the recipients were compelled to understand they were authoritative.

 I Cor.
 7:17 - "And so ordain I in all the churches," and I Cor.
 14:37 - "...the things that I write unto you are the commandments of the Lord."
 Such statements obviously identify this letter as inspired.

 II Cor.
 1:1 - "...unto the church of God which is at Corinth, with all the saints which are in all Achaia."
 Clearly, this epistle was designed not only for the Corinthian church but also for other churches in the general area of Achaia.
-Since the apostle wanted these other churches to also see the contents of the letter, this implies it was not a common letter, but rather one of special significance.
+Since the apostle wanted other churches to also see the contents of the letter, this implies it was not a common letter, but rather one of special significance.

 Col. 3:16 - "And when this epistle is read among you, cause that it be read also in the church of the Laodiceans..."
 The requirement that this letter be read by a sister church is an indication of its inspired nature.

 I Thess.
-5:27 - "charge...that this epistle be read..."
-This suggests the superior, inspired content of this letter.
+5:27 - "I charge you by the Lord that this epistle be read unto all the holy brethren."
+Such a charge suggests the superior, inspired content of this letter.

 I Tim.
 2:8-12 - "I will therefore that..."
 I Tim.
-3:2ff "A bishop must..."
+3:2ff - "A bishop must..."
 Such imperative statements distinctly call inspiration to mind.

-And also, there were severe warnings not to add to or take from the words of this book (22:18,19).
+There were severe warnings not to add to or take from the words of this book (22:18,19).
 If Revelation was not initially known to be inspired and it's meanings, therefore, not acknowledged as inspired, how could anyone know what not to add to or take from?